 Which AI clients work with Confluence MCP integrations?

-Supported clients vary by gateway but commonly include: Claude (Desktop and Web), ChatGPT (via Custom GPTs), Cursor IDE, VS Code with Copilot, GitHub Copilot CLI, Google Gemini, and custom MCP-compatible agents.
-Atlassian's official Remote MCP Server supports multiple clients including ChatGPT, Claude, Gemini, and GitHub Copilot CLI, while gateways like MintMCP support additional clients including Windsurf and more.
+Supported clients vary by gateway but commonly include: Claude (Desktop and Web), ChatGPT, Cursor IDE, VS Code with Copilot, GitHub Copilot CLI, Google Gemini, and custom MCP-compatible agents.
+Atlassian's official Remote MCP Server supports multiple clients including ChatGPT, Claude, Gemini, and GitHub Copilot CLI, while gateways like MintMCP are designed for governance across Claude, Cursor, ChatGPT, Gemini, and Copilot.

 What ROI can organizations expect from Confluence AI integration?